NovoNordisk-OpenSource/connector/README.md

 # connector <a href="https://fantastic-adventure-gqozn9k.pages.github.io/"><img src="man/figures/logo.png" align="right" height="138" alt="connector website" /></a>

+## Overview

-Connector provides a consistent interface for connecting to different data sources, such as as simple file storage systems and databases.
+connector provides a consistent interface for connecting to different data sources, such as as simple file storage systems and databases.

 It also gives the option to use a central configuration file to manage